-All barristers who accept work under the public access scheme in Albion Chambers are licensed to do so by the Bar Council and operate under the Code of Conduct for Barristers in England and Wales, and under the Public Access Rules.
+All barristers who accept work under the public access scheme in Albion Chambers are licensed to do so by the Bar Standards Board and operate under the Code of Conduct for Barristers in England and Wales, and under the Public Access Rules.

 Should you be interested in finding out more about instructing a barrister at Albion Chambers under the public access scheme, then please telephone us on 0117 927 2144 and ask to speak to one of the clerks.
 You will be asked to complete a short online form, so the barrister can assess whether your case is suitable to be dealt with under public access.
 If so, we can arrange a short meeting of approximately 30 minutes in Chambers or, in special circumstances, elsewhere, at no charge to consider the position in more detail.
 If the case can be progressed on that basis, you will be offered the opportunity to enter into an agreement with the barrister and the case can be taken forward.

 - Eligibility for Legal Aid

 You may be eligible for public funding (also known as ‘legal aid’).
 You can check this on the Legal Aid Eligibility Calculator.
 A barrister is not allowed to do legal aid work under the Public Access scheme, neither are they able to carry out any means testing for you, however you can find more information about this at www.gov.uk/check-legal-aid.